 How to accelerate product development in the automotive industry

 We have entered a new era in the automotive industry.
 Climate change is driving increased customer, regulatory, and sustainability requirements.
 At the same time, powerful mobility technologies like advanced driver assistance systems (ADAS) and automated driving are adding more electronics and software to vehicles.
-Overall, this new era is increasing the complexity of automotive product development, and automotive manufacturers must somehow accelerate product development to thrive.
+Overall, this new era is increasing the complexity of automotive product development, and automotive manufacturers must accelerate product development to thrive.

 These megatrends challenge automakers to meet industry and customer needs that are changing faster than they can launch products into the market.
 To succeed, they must innovate their processes and products to grab a share in an increasingly competitive yet highly profitable and growing market.